F.O.G (FATS, OILS, and GREASE)

 You Can Help

-There are a number of ways you can help reduce the F.O.G. problem, both in your home and your business.
+There are a number of ways you can help reduce the F.O.G. problem, both in your home and business.

 - Never pour greasy liquids down sinks or toilets.